Given the nature of WordPress CMS, there are plenty of technical errors that keep popping up from time to time and affecting your everyday experience.

 In this guide, we will suggest you some proven ways to resolve ‘Are you sure you want to do this’ error in a hassle-free manner.
 But before we do it, let’s try to understand some common causes that often lead to this error.

-Often, this error pops up when you try to take specific actions that require user permission, but WordPress is not able to verify whether you have access.
 Apart from this, any corrupted theme or a plugin with a missing line of code in your database can also cause this error without any warning sign.
-In the worst case scenario, you can get this error if your site is under attack.
+In the worst-case scenario, you can get this error if your site is under attack.

 In any case, you will need to use different trial & error methods to fix it and get your site back to normal.
 Here are six such areas that you can work on to troubleshoot this error.